jyidiego/raxcloud_queue_demo/README.md

 2. Once you've set up the monitoring process, you need to run the producer to get messages on the queue.

-docker run -d raxcloud/queue-demo producer -u test000 -k fffffffeeeeeee --region_name IAD --time_interval 1
+docker run -d raxcloud/queue-demo producer -u <username> -k <api key> --region_name IAD --time_interval 1

 --time_interval is the number of seconds between a single message being placed on the queue